aronmilenait/tech-book-notes/A Philosofy of Software Design/Notes on A Philosophy of Software Design by John Ousterhout.md

 # Notes on A Philosophy of Software Design by John Ousterhout

+# About these notes

+This file contains fragments of _Notes on A Philosophy of Software Design_ by John Ousterhout, which serve as a summary.
+I follow this approach to make note-taking easier and faster, as well as to preserve the author's exact words.

+I've gathered the concepts I consider the most important from the book and organized them using the same headings as the author, so it's easier to know where they come from.

+I strongly recommend reading the entire book—it's amazing, and I learned a lot from it.
+However, if you just want to read a summary to incorporate the most important concepts, these notes are for you!
+They are also useful if you have already read it and want to have some notes to check whenever you need them.

 # Chapter 1: Introduction

 Writing computer software is one of the purest creative activities in the history of the human race.
 Programmers aren’t bound by practical limitations such as the laws of physics; we can create exciting virtual worlds with behaviors that could never exist in the real world.